-If you do not satisfy the 85year rule when you start to receive your pension, but would have satisfied the rule if you had remained in the Scheme until age 65, the calculation of your benefits is split into two parts.
+If you do not satisfy the 85-year rule when you start to receive your pension but would have satisfied the rule if you had remained in the Scheme until age 65, the calculation of your benefits is split into two parts.
 Firstly, all the benefits you have built up in the Scheme up to 31 March 2008 will be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than the date you would have met the 85 year rule.
 Secondly, any benefits you have built up in the Scheme after 31 March 2008 will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.

 If you do not satisfy the 85 year rule when you start to receive your pension, and would not have satisfied the rule if you had remained in the scheme until age 65, all the benefits you have built up in the Scheme will be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.

-If you will reach age 60 between 1 April 2016 and 31 March 2020 and choose to retire on or after age 60 and before age 65 (or between age 55 and 60 and your council chooses to allow the rule of 85 to apply) you may have some protection from the reductions applied to benefits voluntarily taken before age 65, as explained below:
+If you reached 60 between 1 April 2016 and 31 March 2020 and choose to retire before age 65, you may have some protection from the reductions applied to benefits voluntarily taken before age 65, as explained below:

-If you satisfy the 85year rule when you start to take your pension, the benefits you have accrued up to 31 March 2008 will not be reduced.
+If you satisfy the 85-year rule when you start to take your pension, the benefits you have accrued up to 31 March 2008 will not be reduced.

 However, the benefits built up after 31 March 2008 will:

-If you do not meet the 85year rule by 31 March 2020, be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
-If you do meet the 85year rule by 31 March 2020 a smaller reduction factor than that shown in the early retirement reduction table will be applied to the benefits built up between 1 April 2008 and 31 March 2020.
+If you do not meet the 85-year rule by 31 March 2020, be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
+If you do meet the 85-year rule by 31 March 2020, a smaller reduction factor than that shown in the early retirement reduction table will be applied to the benefits built up between 1 April 2008 and 31 March 2020.

-If you do not satisfy the 85year rule when you start to receive your pension, but would have satisfied the rule if you had remained in the Scheme until age 65, the calculation of your benefits is split into two parts.
+If you do not satisfy the 85-year rule when you start to receive your pension but would have satisfied the rule if you had remained in the Scheme until age 65, the calculation of your benefits is split into two parts.
 Firstly, all the benefits you have built up in the Scheme up to 31 March 2008 will be reduced by the factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than the date you would have met the 85 year rule.
-Secondly, any benefits you have built up in the Scheme after 31 March 2008 will, if you would not meet the 85year rule by 31 March 2020, be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
-If you would meet the 85year rule by 31 March 2020 a smaller reduction factor than that shown in the early retirement reduction table will be applied to the benefits built up between 1 April 2008 and 31 March 2020.
+Secondly, any benefits you have built up in the Scheme after 31 March 2008 will, if you did not meet the 85-year rule by 31 March 2020, be reduced by the appropriate factor shown in the early retirement reduction table which relates to the number of years the benefits are being paid earlier than age 65.
+If you met the 85-year rule by 31 March 2020, a smaller reduction factor than that shown in the early retirement reduction table will be applied to the benefits built up between 1 April 2008 and 31 March 2020.